International opportunities abroad – for doctoral students

 Outside of Europe

-During the coming academic years (until June 2025) there will be great opportunities for PhD students to apply for funding for mobilities abroad – even outside of Europe!
-Lund University has allocated extra Erasmus+ funding for this particular cause, and as regards mobilities outside of Europe there will be specific application periods announced (the first one already took place, during the autumn 2023).
-As soon as there is more information available, it will be published on this web page.
+During the coming academic years there will be great opportunities for PhD students to apply for funding for mobilities abroad – even outside of Europe!
+Every year there will be calls for applications for Erasmus+ funding.
 The mobilities can include data collection, internship, networking, and more.
-PhD students are encouraged to travel together with their supervisor!

 In addition, there are funds and foundations at Lund University, as well as a variety of external funds and funding bodies from which you can apply for funding.
 You can find these grant tips on a separate page.